div-lab/dendromap/README.md

 }
 ```

 in the `src/dataOptions.js` options array.

-The python that generates the clustering files is housed in [DendroMap Notebooks](https://github.com/div-lab/dendromap-notebooks).
-These include the examples that generated the data in [DendroMap Data](https://github.com/div-lab/dendromap-data).
+Paths start from the `public` folder, so put your data in there.
+For more information, go to the `README.md` in the `clustering` folder.
+Notebooks that computed the data in [DendroMap Data](https://github.com/div-lab/dendromap-data) are located there.

 ## DendroMap Component